 Upon completion of this module, learners should be able to:

-- Adequately identify the requester to provide an appropriate answer
+- Identify the requester to provide an appropriate answer

 - Identify the search terms for the query